koslo/node-red-contrib-time-controller/README.md

 # Time Controller

-Time Controller is a node-red plugin for RGBW Controller (or other devices) where all channels are managed separately.
-It is designed to fade in or fade out each channel in a specified time range.
-It calculates the percentage of each channel depending on the start and end value and time.
+Time Controller is a node-red node for light controller (or other devices) that can fade the light or color channels in a specified time range.
+It is possible to control each channel separately or in rgb mode.
+It calculates the values depending on the start and end value and time.
+The input values can be an integer or an array.
+The range doesn't matter, so it is possible to use percentages or rgb values or what ever you'd like.

 ## Configuration

 ### Data

 At the moment Data is defined as an array of objects including the start time and value, the end time and value and the topic.
+The values can be an integer or an array of integers.
+It doesn't matter whether they are percentages or color values.
 See `example.json` for a full set of a RGBWW controller.

 Each object has the following format:

      {
         "start": {